 The graduate certificate is awarded for successful completion of a coherent program of study of at least twelve (12) semester credit hours proposed by a department and approved by the FSU Graduate Council.
 Students are admitted to a specific graduate certificate program and are advised by faculty in the department offering the graduate certificate.
 Once students in the graduate certificate status have completed the required number of hours for the certificate program, a hold will be placed on their accounts and further enrollment will be prohibited.
 In order to continue enrollment, students must contact the department chair/program director to obtain an Enrollment Continuation Form.
-Students may apply credit earned in the graduate certificate program at Fayetteville State University toward a degree that they pursue either in conjunction with the graduate certificate or after the certificate has been awarded.
+Students may apply credit earned in the graduate certificate or after the certificate has been awarded.
 To be applied to a degree program, graduate credit must be approved by the department chair/program director and the dean of school or college.

 Courses taken in a certificate program that are applied to a master's degree at Fayetteville State University cannot be more than six years old at the time of graduation from the degree program.
 Although a student may not ordinarily transfer hours from another institution into a certificate program, some programs may allow transfer of a maximum of six credit hours.
 The graduate certificate is awarded to students who have completed the specified program of study with a GPA of 3.0 or better from the time of enrollment in the first certificate course.
 Students admitted to a certificate program are not eligible for financial aid.